casscarl/turtlemath/README.md

 I would like to make this code more user freindly and easier to change inputs and variables.
 Finding a way tlo hide the code behind a website that has simple boxes for inputs and can output an svg woulod be really interesting.
 I am also excited to do more expirements with different functions and inputs when I have more time in the future.

+You can find final images of my drawings at https://casscarl.com

+Thank you!